Callum-A/cosmwasm-zero-to-hero/14 - Query Tests/README.md

 // Following code omitted
 ```

 We also need some polls to query!
-Lets pull in some execute code from our earlier tests, lets create two polls:
+Let's pull in some executed code from our earlier tests, lets's create two polls:

 ```rust
 // Previous code omitted